The History and Heritage of Johnson County

 - Historic maps of Johnson County depicting elements of a people, of its land, the development of its resources, and the formulation of a quality community grounded in faith, purpose, and education.

-- the names of area municipalities
+- area municipalities

 - postal districts

 - and many private businesses bear the names of a proud heritage nurtured through our county’s past.